realworldocaml/book/duniverse/dune_/doc/dune-files.rst

 - ``(allow_overlapping_dependencies)`` allows external dependencies to
   overlap with libraries that are present in the workspace

-- ``(no_keep_locs)`` does nothing.
-It used to be a necessary hack when we were waiting for proper support for virtual libraries.
-Do not use in new code, it will be deleted in dune 2.0

 - ``(enabled_if <blang expression>)`` conditionally disables
   a library.
 A disabled library cannot be built and will not be installed.
 The condition is specified using the :ref:`blang`, and the